EPCCed/archer2-intro-to-lammps/_episodes/04-running-simulation.md

 ## Log file

 The logfile is where we can find thermodynamic information of interest.
-By default, the log file name that LAMMPS creates, and which to it writes all the info that shows on the terminal, is `log.lammps`.
-To change that, we could use the command:
+By default, LAMMPS will write to a file called `log.lammps`.
+All info output to the terminal is replicated in this file.
+We can change the name of the logfile by adding a `log` command to your script:

 ```
 log     new_file_name.extension
 ```

-We can change which file to write to multiple times during a simulation, and even `append` to a file, for example, if we want the thermodynamic data separate from the logging of other assorted commands.
+We can change which file to write to multiple times during a simulation, and even `append` to a file if, for example, we want the thermodynamic data separate from the logging of other assorted commands.
 The thermodynamic data, which we setup with the `thermo` and `thermo_style` command, create the following (truncated) output:

 ```
     Step         Temp       TotEng       PotEng       KinEng        Press       Volume      Density